moldis-group/home/index.md

 In addition, we have also developed a lot of _inhouse_ codes!

-We already have or keep purchasing all books ever published related to our activities
+We have access to _all_ books ever published related to our activities.
 <img src="assets/img/books.jpeg"  height="150">

 * * *